Electrical Safety Inspection Audit

 SCOPE OF WORK & PROCESS

 The Martin Technical Electrical Safety Inspection Report will focus on installations and safe work practices at your site (s) based on the National Electrical Code, NFPA 70E, NFPA 70B, and OSHA 1910.331-335.
 This report will be conducted by a specialist who has a strong understanding of these various standards/laws and who is field experienced in electrical plant environments.
-It is important to point out that that these standards and laws can, based on the official making the inspection, be subjective to interpretation and site situation.
-Additionally, installations, practices and procedures changed, modified or altered following the inspection.
+It is important to point out that these standards and laws can, based on the official making the inspection, be subjective to interpretation and site situation.
+Additionally, installations, practices, and procedures changed, modified, or altered following the inspection.
 Thus, this inspection report will be a foundation in working towards a safer workplace for your employees.